KSP-KOS/KOS/doc/source/general/volumes.rst

 As soon as you vessel leaves VAB/SPH and is being initialised on the launchpad (e.g. its status is PRELAUNCH) the assigned script will be copied to CPU's local hard disk with the same name.
-If kOS is configured to start on the archive, the file will not be copied locally automatically.
 This script will be run as soon as CPU boots, e.g. as soon as you bring your CPU in physics range or power on your CPU if it was turned off.
+If kOS is configured to start on the archive, the file will not be copied locally automatically and booting will be delayed, until connection to archive is established.
 You may get or set the name of the boot file using the :attr:`kOSProcessor:BOOTFILENAME` suffix.

 Important things to consider: